 |Including Cordova Plugins|

-As of Intel XDK release 2496 we recommend that you DO NOT use this mechanism for adding plugins to your project.
-Please see Adding and Managing Plugins for details and reasons why using the Plugin Manager is the best way to work with plugins in the Intel XDK.
+Do not use this mechanism to include plugins in your application!!
+This element is no longer supported in the intelxdk.config.additions.xml file.
+Please see Adding and Managing Plugins for details and reasons why using the plugin management tool is the best way to work with plugins in the Intel XDK.

 |Specifying Custom Icons|